A SIMPLE ACT OF KINDNESS

 stayed with me in the hospital reading Lassie Come

-rescue many times during college.
+rescue again many times.
 For example, she single-handedly put me back together the weekend I saw Emily

 getting on the train with Eric.
 When I got back